 Perhaps you’re looking longingly at the couples who are now back to some kind of ‘normal’, working away from home with some sense of routine returned, wishing that were you too.
 Maybe you’re wishing you had the house to yourself and that your partner’s working from home agreement would magically cease to exist.

-If you were used to working alone at home, having someone else share, and still be sharing, your space all day may be quite a challenge.
-The joys of having more time together or being able to share a lunch break may have faded a little by now, and it may even be that previously defined roles at home don’t seem fair anymore.
+If you were used to working alone at home having someone else sharing your space all day may be quite a challenge.
+It may even be that previously defined roles at home don’t seem fair anymore.

 However you’re feeling, know that you’re certainly not alone.
 So many households around the country, and even across the world, have been going through similar situations to you.
 Experts say that even the strongest of relationships have been put under strain, and it’s not surprising given the circumstances over the past few years.